crespire/assessment_python_api/README.md

 # Why
 This was a technical assessment I completed in October 2022.
+It is a Python project written with Flask.

 # Getting Started